- Ketogenic Diet Benefits

 Researchers believe that a ketogenic diet reduces the production of insulin-like growth factor 1 (IGFT-1), a hormone essential in the development of the bones and the muscles of kids and teenagers.
 If your child absolutely needs to be on a ketogenic diet, consult with a doctor first to discuss any potential growth issues.

 • Naturally thin — Naturally thin people with a body mass index (BMI) of 20 or less should avoid a ketogenic diet because it may induce further weight loss, which can be detrimental to your overall health.

 • Struggling with anorexia — Anorexics may suffer from rapid starvation if they follow a ketogenic diet, because they already limit their calorie consumption and have an extreme fear of eating fat, which a ketogenic diet has lots of.

 If they embark on a ketogenic eating plan, they may also suffer from low energy, because a ketogenic diet relies on dietary fat as the main source of fuel.
-However, their overall wellbeing may benefit from ketones through careful medical and psychiatric supervision.
+However, their overall well-being may benefit from ketones through careful medical and psychiatric supervision.

+• Pancreatic insufficiency — Pancreatic insufficiency is a condition where your pancreas does not produce enough enzymes to help break down and absorb nutrients in your digestive tract.
 If you have an enzyme deficiency, I suggest having it treated first before embarking on a ketogenic diet, because your digestive system will have a hard time absorbing dietary fats.

 Starting a ketogenic diet can help optimize your health tremendously in many ways.
 But like any major dietary changes, it can have several undesirable (but not alarming) side effects, such as: